Arsh1213/getting_started_with_javascript/README.md

-# Getting Started With JavaScript.
+# GETTING STARTED WITH JAVASCRIPT.
 > A gentle introduction to JavaScript; written by a newbie, for other newbies.

 ![cover image](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/download.png)